 What is a Short Tax Year?

-You file Form 1040 on or before April 15, 2013 and attach Schedule C (and Schedule SE if your net earnings form self-employment are at least $400).
+For tax year 2013, Schedule C will include gross revenue and expenses covering July 1, 2013 through November 30, 2013.
+You file Form 1040 on or before April 15, 2014 and attach Schedule C (and Schedule SE if your net earnings form self-employment are at least $400).

 Figuring Tax for Short Year